EdwinGH/TWCManager/docs/README.md

 TWCManager requires a minimum of python 3.3 to work correctly.

+Note that if you use sysv_ipc, the latest version requires Pythin 3.6+ due to use of f-string formatting.
+YOu can doenload an older version, or do not use sysv_ipc (only used for depricated lighttpd web interface)

 ### Raspbian Buster

 You may need to set python3 as your default python interpreter version on Debian Buster.
 The following command will set python 3.7 as your default interpreter.